R&D Project

 Summary of the project

-This R&D project will develop quantum network technologies to connect and scale up quantum computers on a small/medium scale, which are not large enough to realize a fault-tolerant universal quantum computer on their own.
+This R&D project will develop quantum network technologies for connecting quantum computers at small and medium scales, leading to the realization of a fault-tolerant universal quantum computer.
 At the same time, we are conducting research to enable the implementation of any quantum algorithm, including distributed quantum computing by networking, and simultaneously solving the cybersecurity attacks manifested by “fault-tolerant universal quantum computers.”
 Based on current technology, the hardware candidates for quantum computers include superconducting, optical, atom/ion, and semiconductor physical systems.
-We plan to realize a large-scale networked quantum computer and implement the quantum protocols by connecting these quantum computers in a network.
+By connecting smaller quantum computers created in these physical systems, we plan to build a large-scale networked quantum computer and implement the quantum protocols within it.

 Milestone by year 2030

-We will realize networked quantum computers on a large-scale enabling quantum error correction by connecting modular quantum computers on a small/medium scale.
+We will realize large-scale networked quantum computers that enable quantum error correction by connecting modular quantum computers on a small/medium scale.
 We will demonstrate quantum protocols with distributed quantum computers connected to the quantum internet.

 Milestone by year 2025